skovati/website/content/_index.md

 ---
-title: "hi, I'm skovati"
+title: "hi, i'm skovati"
 ---

-I'm a computer engineer and amateur mathematician from the midwest region of the states
+i'm a computer engineer and amateur mathematician from the midwest region of the states

-a few things I'm passionate about:
+a few things i'm passionate about:
 - digital minimalism
 - simple, ethical, and sustainable technology
 - free and open source software